-If you have sore, white or red patches inside your mouth — often on the gums, tongue, cheeks or the roof of your mouth — you could have something called thrush, which happens when the body fails to control a naturally occurring fungus.
-It often happens to people who wear dentures and may be controlled by removing the dentures and cleaning them.
+If you have sore, white or red patches inside your mouth — you could have something called thrush, which happens when the body fails to manage a naturally occurring fungus.
+It often happens to people who wear dentures and may be managed by removing the dentures and cleaning them.
 Your dentist can also give you medicine to kill the fungus.

 Dry mouth is another common problem for people with diabetes.
 More than just an annoyance, it raises the risk for tooth decay and gum disease, so it cannot be left untreated.

-Sometimes dry mouth is a side effect of medications, but there are also medications your provider can give you to treat it.
-Mild symptoms can be helped by drinking water frequently or using sugarless gum or mints to increase saliva in your mouth and by avoiding what can contribute to dry mouth, such as tobacco, caffeine and alcoholic beverages.
+Sometimes dry mouth is a side effect of medicines, but there are also medicines your provider can give you to treat it.
+Mild symptoms can be helped by drinking water more often or using sugarless gum or mints to increase the saliva in your mouth and by avoiding what can contribute to dry mouth — such as tobacco, caffeine and alcoholic beverages.
 Dry mouth can also cause soreness, ulcers and infections.

 Finally, if you have diabetes, be sure to tell your dentist and dental hygienist, who are important members of your healthcare team.